List of Falkland Islands by-elections: Legislative Assembly

+2023 Camp

+Ian Hansen, MLA for Camp, resigned from the Legislative Assembly on 19 July 2023 due to health issues.
+His seat was filled by Jack Ford in a by-election on 21 September 2023.

-Stanley, December 2011
+December 2011 Stanley

 Emma Edwards, MLA for Stanley, resigned from the Legislative Assembly on 21 October 2011 following her decision to leave the Falklands.
 Her seat was filled by Dr Barry Elsby in a by-election on 15 December 2011.

-Camp, 2011
+2011 Camp

-Bill Luxton, MLA for Camp, resigned from the Legislative Assembly on 4 November 2011 due to his prologued absence from the Falklands, which was increasing the workload of the other MLAs.
+Bill Luxton, MLA for Camp, resigned from the Legislative Assembly on 4 November 2011 due to his prolonged absence from the Falklands, which was increasing the workload of the other MLAs.
 The seat was filled by Ian Hansen, who was the only candidate when nominations closed on 30 November 2011.

-Stanley, June 2011
+June 2011 Stanley

 Glenn Ross, MLA for Stanley, resigned from the Legislative Assembly on 26 April 2011 in order to concentrate on his work at the islands' power station.
 His seat was filled by former MLA, Mike Summers in a by-election on 23 June 2011.

 Legislative Council

-Stanley, 2008
+2008 Stanley

 A by-election took place in the Stanley constituency on 3 January 2008 after the incumbent councillor, Richard Davies, became Chief Medical Officer.
-There was controversy over the circumstances that led to the by-election as Richard Davies had been advised by the Government that he could take on the office of Chief Medical Officer without forfeiting his seat in the Legislative Council.
-However, this was later deemed to be unconstitutionally, forcing Davies to give up his seat.
+There was controversy over the circumstances that led to the by-election, as Richard Davies had been advised by the Government that he could take on the office of Chief Medical Officer without forfeiting his seat in the Legislative Council.
+However, this was later deemed to be unconstitutional, forcing Davies to give up his seat.
 Davies sought re-election at the by-election, but lost out to John Birmingham.
-This was the last election to the Legislative Council prior to it being reconstituted into the Legislative Assembly on 1 January 2009.
+This was the last election to the Legislative Council before it was reconstituted as the Legislative Assembly on 1 January 2009.

-Camp, 2003
+2003 Camp

 A by-election took place in the Camp constituency on 6 November 2003 following the resignation of the incumbent councillor, Philip Miller.
 The seat was filled by Ian Hansen.

-Stanley, 1996
+1996 Stanley

 A by-election took place in the Stanley constituency in October 1996 following the resignation of the incumbent councillor, John Cheek.
 The seat was filled by Mike Summers.

-Stanley, 1994
+1994 Stanley

-A by-election took place in the Stanley constituency on 15 December 1994 following the resignation of the incumbent councillor, Charles Kennleyside.
+A by-election took place in the Stanley constituency on 15 December 1994 following the resignation of the incumbent councillor, Charles Keenleyside.
 The seat was filled by John Birmingham.

-Stanley, 1987
+1987 Stanley

 A by-election took place in the Stanley constituency on 29 January 1987 following the resignation of the incumbent councillor, Norma Edwards.
 The seat was filled by Terry Betts.

-Camp, 1986
+1986 Camp

 A by-election was called for the Camp constituency on 16 April 1986 following the resignation of the incumbent councillor, Timothy John Durose Miller.
 Miller sought re-election himself, but lost to Eric Miller Goss.

-Stanley, 1984
+1984 Stanley

 A by-election was called for the Stanley constituency on 5 November 1984 following the resignation of the incumbent councillor, Terence John Peck.
 The seat was filled by Harold Bennett.